 A veteran is someone who has served in the armed forces for at least 1 day.
-There are around 2.6 million veterans in the UK.
+There are around 2.4 million veterans in Great Britain.

 When servicemen and women leave the armed forces, their healthcare is the responsibility of the NHS.

-It's highly important for continuing healthcare that you register with an NHS GP and remember to tell them you have served.
+It's very important for continuing healthcare that you register with an NHS GP and remember to tell them that you have served.
+This will help your GP to better understand any service-related health conditions that you may have and ensure that you are referred, where appropriate, to dedicated services for ex-forces.

-You shouldn't be disadvantaged from accessing appropriate health services, so it's important that you notify your current GP that you're moving, particularly if you're on a waiting list for medical treatment, so this information can be transferred across.
+You should not be disadvantaged from accessing appropriate health services, so it's important that you notify your current GP if you're moving, particularly if you're on a waiting list for medical treatment, so this information can be transferred across.

 Details of GP surgeries and other health services within your area can be found by using find GP services.